 - 1/4 tsp salt

 Position rack in the middle and preheat oven to 350F.

-Add eggs, maple syrup, vanilla extract, and 2 tbsp of water.
-Blend until well combined.
+Add eggs, maple syrup, vanilla extract, and 2 tbsp of water to the food processor.
+Process until well combined.

 In a bowl, mix flour, cacao powder, baking powder, and salt.

 Pour the wet mixture into the dry mix.
 Mix with a rubber spatula until just combined.

 Line a muffin pan with paper or silicone muffin cups.
 Evenly distribute the batter into cups.

 Bake for about 17 minutes.
 The middle part will be a little soft when pressed.
 They will firm up while cooling.